shaurya2109/pg-backend/README.md

 Check out our [user manual](UserDocumentation.md) to see how to use this system.

 ## Want to contribute to Pocket Grocer?
-Check out our [developer guidelines](DeveloperDocumentation.md) if you are interested in making our product better!
+Check out our [developer guidelines](DeveloperDocumentation.md) if you are interested in making our product better and contributing to the backend!